North Sumatra: Tourism

 North Sumatra has lots of travel destinations.
-According to Ministry of Tourism, North Sumatra is ranked on the top 10 most visited province in Indonesia.
+According to Ministry of Tourism, North Sumatra is ranked amongst the top 10 most visited province in Indonesia.
 There are various kinds of tourist destinations that could be found throughout the province, Berastagi is best known as a hilly place with a cooler temperature as the whole province is in tropical region.
 Lake Toba is also a popular travel destination.
 Toba is a large volcanic lake which has an island inside of it, Samosir Island.
-Nias Island and other several islands nearby named Batu Islands is a popular spot for surfing.
+Nias Island and several other islands nearby named Batu Islands are a popular spot for surfing.
 The capital itself, Medan, has many places of interest, mainly for its historical sites.
 The city is also known for its variety of cuisine.
 The list below is the most known places of interest in North Sumatra: